Friday, July 30, 2010

 Free Blog Hosts

 There are many, many free blog hosts available to you.
 Some people think that blogging costs money but that doesn’t have to be the case.
-I’ve used both Blogger and Wordpress, two of the biggest free blog hosts, so I’ll give a quick review of each of those here.
+I’ve used both Blogger and WordPress, two of the biggest free blog hosts, so I’ll give a quick review of each of those here.

-I like using Wordpress.
+I like using WordPress.
 It has it’s quirks on occasion, but once you get used to using it, it’s really quite easy.
 They’ve recently revamped their user dashboard for the better – featuring all the controls in one place which makes it even easier.
 Some of the advantages are:

 • clean and professional look to the sites